image

 Confused about how car insurance works in India?
 Learn about policy types, claim process, premium calculation, and more in this simple step-by-step guide.

-How car insurance works in India
+How car insurance works in India: a complete beginner's guide

 Types of car insurance policies in India